okazaki0/pyfed/README.md

 | `share_samples` |  How to share samples between clients holding the same classes.
 In the case of `label` split type, the following values are possible :<ul><li>0: clients holding the same class share also the same samples</li><li>1: clients holding the same class might also share the same samples (random sampling)</li><li>2: clients holding the same class have different samples from this class</li></ul> |

 #### Example

-There is two ways to define arguments: manually or using a config file.

 **Manually**